Skill Packs

 def _get_jira_secret(): global _jira_secret if _jira_secret is None: response = _secrets_client.get_secret_value(SecretId="thinkwork/jira-credentials") _jira_secret = json.loads(response["SecretString"]) return _jira_secretUploading a skill pack

-Section titled “Uploading a skill pack”# Get your skill catalog bucket nameBUCKET=$(thinkwork outputs -s dev --key s3_skill_bucket)
+Section titled “Uploading a skill pack”# Get the workspace bucket nameBUCKET=$(thinkwork outputs -s dev --key bucket_name)

 Assigning skills to agents